scaryghost/SuperZombieMut/README.md

 Scary Ghost

 ### Install
 Copy the contents in the system folder to your Killing Floor system folder and the contents in textures to your KF textures folder.

 ### Usage
 Add the "Super Zombie" mutator to the list of active mutators.
 The game will spawn the modified specimens in place of their default counterparts.
 A configuration menu is available which allows users to select what specimens they wish to replace.
 For dedicated servers, you should double check the wedadmin configuration page to make sure your desired specimens are active if it you are running the mutator for the first time.

 To add the specimens in sandbox mode, you must add them to the monster class list.
 The mutator must be active even in sandbox mode.
+If not, the bleed and poison effects will not be active.
 The package name for the specimens is "SuperZombieMut" and the available specimens are:

     ZombieSuperFP
     ZombieSuperBoss